tainn/screen-daemon/README.md

 Utility for simplified running of pre-specified processes as daemons through the `GNU Screen`.

 ## Usage
 Processes should be specified separately in a local `daemons.json` file.
-The file should be located in the same directory as the executable.
+Said file should be located in the same directory as the executable.

 ```sh
 ./screen.py <run/kill> <arguments>